 The architecture of a codebase determines the quality of the agent – not the other way around.

-This article separates two perspectives: What has the TYPO3 core already done to make code more machine-readable?
+This article separates two perspectives: What has the TYPO3 Core already done to make code more machine-readable?
 And what can you, as an extension developer, add to your project?

 Table of Contents